hai-vr/documentation/docs/research/other/collision-effects.md

 - Each player gets their own set of Manual Sync objects, one for each specialized *"packet"* it needs to send.
 - To damage an object, players would submit a packet containing all the individual pieces of damage instances this player has dealt since last serialization.
+  That packet contains information about which one of the many damageable objects has been hit in the scene.
-- Everyone receives that packet and applies the damage.
+- Everyone receives that packet and applies the damage to the corresponding object.
 - The default network owner (also known as master) would track the actual health of these objects, and makes sure everyone else agrees on the actual health of the object.

 **Each player individually tracks the health of those objects locally.** This has the advantage of: